capricorn86/web-component-live-scoped-css-polyfill/README.md

 # Known Limitations
-Only ":host" and normal CSS selectors are supported at the moment.
+"::slotted" is not supported at the moment.

-If you have a need for a missing feature, please let me know, and I will do my best to add it.
+If you have a need for a missing feature or if you have found a bug, please let me know, and I will do my best to fix it.

 # Release Notes